hyperledger-labs/splice/cluster/images/docs/src/app_dev/topology.rst

   * there are five different APIs in use:

-    1. The **Domain API** is used by the validator nodes to connect to the CN Public Domain, which they use to coordinate transactions on the app's data.
+    1. The **Domain API** is used by the validator nodes to connect to the CN Global Domain, which they use to coordinate transactions on the app's data.

     2. The **Ledger API** is used by the app backend to read and act in the